 Employment, Labor, and Workforce Management Services

-The Health Employment And Labor (HEAL) Group at EBG unites two of the firm’s practices—HCLS and Employment, Labor, and Workforce Management—to guide health care clients through the challenges that they face in the labor, employment, and workforce management area, as well as employee benefits matters and the full range of issues concerning U.S. and foreign immigration laws.
+The Health Employment And Labor (HEAL) strategic industry group at EBG unites two of the firm’s practices—HCLS and Employment, Labor, and Workforce Management—to guide health care clients through the challenges that they face in the labor, employment, and workforce management area, as well as employee benefits matters and the full range of issues concerning U.S. and foreign immigration laws.
 Our cross-disciplinary legal and regulatory experience enables us to provide comprehensive and practical solutions to complex employment problems.

 - Discrimination matters